-The SaltStack Enterprise installer supports situations where target machines might not be connected to the internet.
+The SaltStack Config installer supports situations where target machines might not be connected to the internet.
 In addition, some machines might be configured to validate RPM package signatures, but might not be able to connect to the Internet to automatically retrieve the correct public keys.

 These keys are included in the installer .zip file for easy import on such machines.
 However, we strongly recommend validating that the keys provided by SaltStack match the official ones.
 For specific instructions, see Verify the installation files.